 11And Abimelech commanded all the people, saying, “He who touches this man or his wife will be put to death, yes, death.”

-12Isaac sowed in that land, and reaped in that same year a hundredfold; thus did Yahweh bless him.
+12Isaac sowed seed in that land, and reaped in that same year a hundredfold; Yahweh blessed him in that way.

 13And the man grew great, and grew more and more until he became very great.

 14He had possessions of flocks, possessions of herds, and a great household.
-The Philistines envied him.
+So the Philistines envied him.

-19Isaac’s servants dug in the valley and found there a well of springing water.
+19Isaac’s servants dug in the valley and found there a well of running water.a

 20The herdsmen of Gerar argued with Isaac’s herdsmen, saying, “The water is ours.”
-He called the name of the well Esek, because they contended with him.
+He called the name of the well Esek, because they quarreled with him.

 21They dug another well, and they argued over that also.
-He called its name Sitnah.
+So he called its name Sitnah.

 22He left that place and dug another well.
 They did not argue over that one.
 He called it Rehoboth.
 He said, “For now Yahweh has made room for us, and we will be fruitful in the land.”